Help Students Vote in 2021

 If you prefer to send a check, please make it out to Campus Election Engagement Project and send it to:

-Some of our supporters include: Achieving America Family Foundation, Alhadeff Foundation, Arkay Foundation, Aspen Community Foundation, Aspen Ski Company, Ben & Jerry’s/Unilever, Boston Foundation, Bydale Foundation, Caplan & Drysdale, Cleveland Foundation, Columbus Foundation, Community Foundation of Greater Des Moines, Community Foundation of Richmond, Craig Newmark Philanthropies, Denver Foundation, Emily Davie and Joseph Kornfeld Foundation, George Gund Foundation, Google, Greater Cincinnati Foundation, Hopewell Fund, Hummingbird Fund, Impact Assets, Jewish Community Federation of San Francisco, Kazan McClain Partners, League of Women Voters of Cincinnati, Lush Cosmetics, Marin Community Foundation, Mayerson Foundation, McCormick Foundation, Miami Foundation, Missouri Foundation for Health, Mountain Philanthropies, Murray & Agnes Seasongood Foundation, Naomi & Nehemia Cohen Foundation, New Venture Fund, Nord Foundation, Norman Foundation, Proteus Fund, Puffin Foundation, Rockefeller Philanthropies, San Francisco Foundation, San Francisco Jewish Community Endowment Fund, Seattle Foundation, Seedlings Foundation, Silicon Valley Community Foundation, Tides Foundation, Trillium Asset Management, and Zegar Family Foundation.
+Some of our supporters include: Achieving America Family Foundation, Alhadeff Foundation, Arkay Foundation, Aspen Community Foundation, Aspen Ski Company, Ben & Jerry’s/Unilever, Boston Foundation, Bydale Foundation, Caplan & Drysdale, Cleveland Foundation, Columbus Foundation, Community Foundation of Greater Des Moines, Community Foundation of Richmond, Craig Newmark Philanthropies, Denver Foundation, Emily Davie and Joseph Kornfeld Foundation, George Gund Foundation, Google, Greater Cincinnati Foundation, Hopewell Fund, Hummingbird Fund, Impact Assets, Jewish Community Federation of San Francisco, Kazan McClain Partners, League of Women Voters of Cincinnati, Lush Cosmetics, Marin Community Foundation, Mayerson Foundation, McCormick Foundation, Miami Foundation, Missouri Foundation for Health, Mountain Philanthropies, Murray & Agnes Seasongood Foundation, Naomi & Nehemia Cohen Foundation, New Venture Fund, Nord Foundation, Norman Foundation, Proteus Fund, Puffin Foundation, Rockefeller Philanthropies, San Francisco Foundation, San Francisco Jewish Community Endowment Fund, Seattle Foundation, Seedlings Foundation, Silicon Valley Community Foundation, Tableau Foundation, Tides Foundation, Trillium Asset Management, and Zegar Family Foundation.